-It said Albert Einstein have done it daily 14 hours.
+It is said Albert Einstein had done it 14 hours a day.
 Napoleon supposedly only four.

 And you?
 Everyone has a very personal need for sleep.
 But no matter if you are a short-sleeper or a long-sleeper, you can not live without sleep.
 Sleep is vital.
 Especially after physical exertion, the body needs sleep to recharge – and that’s exactly why you need a suitable sleeping bag.

 Here are the key criteria to look for when choosing the right sleeping bag for your adventure.